-Peyton Gregory Art Director & Senior Web Developer
+Peyton Gregory Senior Web Developer

 Keep Building Your Brand.

-Peyton sees every project as ongoing potential, and will tell you he responds to stress differently than most.
+Peyton sees every project as ongoing potential and will tell you he responds to stress differently than most.
 Through laid-back and open-minded collaboration, he will manage your projects’ inevitable pressures by relying on his core conviction: you can always find the missing piece that moves you forward.

 Peyton applies his easygoing, can-do demeanor to your Internet brand presence, always willing to flex, venture, and innovate.
 In his heart, every masterpiece begins by sketching lines.
 Stay consistent in that attention, document your ideas as they progress, and your best results evolve.

 What Peyton finds most rewarding is taking on a client’s underperforming or nonfunctional web presence and revamping it with great content and imagery.
 He aims to create sites that function well and produce business.
 He scours a dynamic host of improvement areas from old technology to defunct phone numbers to broken links and forms to help ensure your site stays current and user-friendly.
 He’ll teach you how to make your own updates.
-He sees his purpose as ongoing refinement of a powerhouse that builds your brand.
+He sees his purpose as an ongoing refinement of a powerhouse that builds your brand.

-Given the choice, Peyton could eat tacos for breakfast, lunch and dinner: no need for plates, utensils or even deep thought — just easy, instant action in an overactive world.
+Given the choice, Peyton could eat tacos for breakfast, lunch, and dinner: no need for plates, utensils or even deep thought — just easy, instant action in an overactive world.